 Key Factors Influencing Test Batch Size

-2. Analytical Testing Requirements: If third-party lab testing for assay or contaminants is planned, you must produce enough material to submit samples and retain reserves.
+- Analytical Testing Requirements: If you're sending samples to a third-party lab, you need enough material to submit plus retain reserves.

-3. Ingredient Characteristics: Highly potent active ingredients require meticulous blending; a batch must be large enough to ensure homogeneity can be properly achieved and measured.
+- Ingredient Characteristics: Potent actives need meticulous blending; the batch must be large enough to check homogeneity properly.

 Phased Approach to Formulation Testing